vinteumorg/Floresta/readme.md

-### Utreexo Electrum Server
+### Floresta
 **This is a WIP project, and should not be used with real money!**

 This is a WIP for a wallet/node powered by utreexo.
-This codebase can download and parse blocks (from a Utreexod cli), find transactions we need to our wallet and do some basic consensus validation.
+This codebase can download and parse blocks ~~(from a Utreexod cli)~~, find transactions we need to our wallet and do some basic consensus validation.
+The consensus part is incomplete, and should not be trusted yet.
-This code also has an out-of-the-box Electrum Server that you can use with any wallet that supports it.
+This code also have an out-of-the-box Electrum Server that you can use with any wallet that supports it.

 ### Building
 You'll need Rust and Cargo, refer to [this](https://www.rust-lang.org/) for more details.
 Minimum support version is rustc 1.64 and newer.